ajvazquez/CXS/README.md

 * Processor: Intel Xeon E5-2676 v3 @ 2.4 GHz.
 Virtual cores: 4.
 * RAM: 16 GB.

+Laptop:
+* Processor: Intel Core i7-3632QM @ 2.2 GHz.
+Virtual cores: 4 (max: 8).
+* RAM: 16 GB.

 The following figure compares cluster sizes and total performance for the results shown above.

 ![Performance comparison](perf_comparison.png?raw=true "Performance Comparison")

 ### Notes about partitioned reading

-The previous benchmark takes files pre-partitioned for CXS.
-Since [60c1e7](https://github.com/ajvazquez/CXS338/commit/60c1e7ee04dbab3ac2da5069d9d76156652e2475) this splitting is no longer necessary as it is possible to configure the block size for automatic partitioned reading, see for example [this configuration](examples/test_dataset_test/sub/cxs338.ini), where the "Spark input files" parameter is defined as a comma separated list of pairs file-path@block-size (in bytes).
+The previous benchmark takes files pre-partitioned for CXS338.
+Since CXS3311 this splitting is no longer necessary as it is possible to configure the block size for automatic partitioned reading, see for example [this configuration](examples/test_dataset_test/sub/cxs338.ini), where the "Spark input files" parameter is defined as a comma separated list of pairs file-path@block-size (in bytes).

 ### Notes about output generation